BragginRites/surge-dice/README.md

-# Surge Dice
+# Surge Dice - A Narrative Dice Pool

-Surge Dice is a Foundry VTT module that introduces an element of unpredictable magical energy into your game, represented by a shared pool of "Control" and "Chaos" points.
+Surge Dice - A Narrative Dice Pool is a Foundry VTT module that introduces an element of unpredictable magical energy into your game, represented by a shared pool of "Control" and "Chaos" points.
 This system reflects a dynamic push and pull of magical forces, inspired by the Destiny Dice mechanic from the Star Wars™ Roleplaying Game by Fantasy Flight Games.
 It is designed to be system-agnostic for various TTRPGs like D&D 5e or Pathfinder 2e.

 ![image](https://github.com/user-attachments/assets/0fb8c329-a6c9-4ecb-9aab-458d4f65f3fa)